 Jacksonville operates the largest outdoor urban park center in the United States, with over 80,000 acres of parks.
 The city has 262 parks, including the Timucuan Ecological and Historic Preserve in the Fort Caroline area and the city's first park, Hemming Plaza, located in downtown Jacksonville.

 The city of Jacksonville takes great pride in its parks, and each of them offers a relaxing environment with great scenery.
 Memorial Park in Riverside, for example, sits on the edge of the St. John's and has a great view of the river.

 02 of 06

-Jacksonville's beaches are the most popular in the country, according to information compiled by The Daily Beast.
-The city of Jacksonville Beach offers free public parking and hosts free events, such as outdoor concerts and festivals throughout the year.
+Jacksonville's beaches are the most popular in the country, according to information compiled by The Daily Beast., and most of the city's beaches offer free public parking and hosts free events, such as outdoor concerts and festivals, throughout the year.

 03 of 06

 Jacksonville's downtown art walk has quickly turned into one of the most popular Jacksonville events.Downtown Art Walks are held on the first Wednesday of each month from 5 to 9 p.m., rain or shine.
 Centered around Hemming Plaza, this free event extends several blocks across expands several blocks of downtown Jacksonville, and the Jacksonville Landing usually features a special event or two for the art walks.

 Jacksonville is home to a number of high-quality museums, including the historic Cummer Museum of Art and the Museum of Contemporary Art, and MOSH, the Museum of Science and History, is a popular family destination.
 While most of Jacksonville's museums have a small entrance fee to help with operational costs, some offer special promotional pricing on events throughout the year.
 The Cummer, for example, provides free admission on Tuesdays.Continue to 5 of 6 below.